-As a philanthropist, technologist, and innovator, Pierre has seen the positive impact social entrepreneurs can have on addressing the world’s most challenging problems.
-This perspective helped inform his creation of the Democracy Fund, which he guides with his strategic vision, values, and unique approach to the field of philanthropy.
+As a philanthropist, technologist, and innovator, Pierre is driven by the idea that change is possible given the right combination of insight, innovation, talent, and timing.
+This perspective helped inform his creation of the Democracy Fund, which he guides with his strategic vision, values, and unique approach to catalyzing social change.

-To fulfill their mission, Pierre and Pam are deeply engaged in the organizations they founded, including: Democracy Fund, HopeLab, Humanity United, Omidyar Network, and Ulupono Initiative.
-While each organization across The Omidyar Group has a specific focus, they are united in that they all aim to create opportunities for people to improve their quality of life and that of their communities.
+The Omidyars are deeply engaged in the organizations and companies they’ve founded through The Omidyar Group, including: Democracy Fund, Hopelab, Humanity United, Omidyar Network, and Ulupono Initiative.
+While each organization has a specific focus, they are all united in their aim to spark social impact and empower individuals.

 Pat Christen joined the Democracy Fund board in 2014.
 Pat is a managing director of The Omidyar Group, serving as a senior advisor to philanthropists Pierre and Pam Omidyar.
 Pat brings curiosity, a sense of humor and a commitment to high accountability to her role, which focuses on cultivating environments of learning, innovation and impact across all Omidyar Group organizations and initiatives.